Charlie Rose: CBS This Morning

 On November 15, 2011, it was announced that Rose would return to CBS to help anchor CBS This Morning, replacing The Early Show, commencing January 9, 2012, along with co-anchors Gayle King and Erica Hill.
 In July 2012, Norah O'Donnell replaced Hill on the program.
 The show received high ratings due to their chemistry.

 Rose interviews President Barack Obama in 2013.

 Rose interviewed many celebrities, institutional leaders, and political figures, including Donald Trump (1992); Bill Gates (1996); Steve Jobs (1996); Sean Penn (2008 & 2016); Syrian President Bashar al-Assad (2013), for which he won a second Peabody Award; U.S. President Barack Obama and his wife Michelle (2012); U.S. business magnate Warren Buffett; David Rockefeller; MIT Linguistics professor Noam Chomsky (2003); actor/producer Leonardo DiCaprio (2004); comedians Louis C.K. and George Carlin; actor Christoph Waltz; director Quentin Tarantino; actor Bradley Cooper; Larry Ellison, the co-founder and then CEO of Oracle Corporation; former Iranian empress Farah Pahlavi; Vladimir Putin (2015); and tennis champion Maria Sharapova.

 Charlie Rose Conversations

 On April 14, 2022, in his first public appearance since 2017, when multiple women accused him of sexual harassment, Rose released an interview with billionaire Warren Buffett.
 The interview was uploaded to his own personal website and is listed as the first in a series called Charlie Rose Conversations.
 Subsequent episodes have included interviews with Thomas Friedman, Ray Dalio, Fatima Gailani, Isabella Rossellini, David Petraeus, and others.

 Other television appearances

 Rose made a cameo appearance on the TV series Breaking Bad in the penultimate episode, "Granite State" (season 5, episode 15, first broadcast September 22, 2013).
 Rose is seen on TV interviewing the characters Gretchen and Elliott Schwartz, which is watched by the character Walter White.

+Debate Host in 2026

+Rose will host a series called It's Up for Debate; the show for Oct 21, 2026, features Andrew Yang vs Marjorie Taylor Greene.